 OC13 Muslims in India and Pakistan

-This includes social and political history of Muslims of South Asia since A.D.712, the growth of Muslims community, conversion, social stratification and social structure, medieval Muslim legacy in administration, art, literature and religion.
+Social and political history of Muslims of South Asia since A.D.712, the growth of Muslims community, conversion, social stratification and social structure, Medieval Muslim legacy in administration, art, literature and religion.

 OC14 South Asian Historiography

-This includes Hindu and Muslim historiography in medieval and modern times.
+Hindu and Muslim historiography in medieval and modern times

 (A mandatory course for M. Phil Part-1)